AEF1551s/16x2_particle_simulation/README.md

 # Description
-Particle simulation on 16x2 char display.
+Particle simulation on 16x2 LCD character display.
-Uses RNG, timer (TIM6) and interrupts.
+Uses RNG, timer (TIM6) and interrupts and external SIPO shift register to send data to LCD character display.
 Everything in /src and /include is written in **bare-metal**.
 ## Working example
 ![WhatsAppVideo2024-07-05at23 52 55-ezgif com-optimize](https://github.com/AEF1551s/16x2_particle_simulation/assets/65708516/32a1a61f-b702-4039-9941-beb83fe7da17)